-- Increasing knowledge, experience and skills of both human-health and animal-health researchers in the Mekong countries.
+- Increased knowledge, experience and skills of both human-health and animal-health researchers in the Mekong countries.

-- Increasing understanding, knowledge, capacity and skills of government officials in the animal-health and human-health sectors.
+- Increased understanding, knowledge, capacity and skills of government officials in the animal-health and human-health sectors.

-- Establishing working relationships between human- and animal-health ministries as a foundation for advancing towards One Health goals.
+- Working relationships between human- and animal-health ministries as a foundation for advancing towards One Health goals.

-- Accessing evidence for improved design and management of interventions aimed at improving agricultural production and national health outcomes.
+- Access to evidence for improved design and management of interventions aimed at improving agricultural production and national health outcomes.

 - Built our capacity within the project by hiring personnel and signing contracts with in-country partners.